jagaimo300/devil-code/README.md

 - [CakePHP Ver.
 4~](https://cakephp.org/) - A powerful and efficient PHP web application framework that follows MVC principles, simplifies development with conventions, and provides features such as ORM, form handling, and security components.

-- [Bootstrap 4](https://getbootstrap.com/) - A css framework that helps developers create attractive and responsive websites by providing pre-built design components and a responsive grid system.
+- [Bootstrap](https://getbootstrap.com/) - A css framework that helps developers create attractive and responsive websites by providing pre-built design components and a responsive grid system.

 ## Development directory structure